Bby-onnza/the_Maze-project/README.md

 You can either choose to download the zip file for this repo and unzip it on your computer, or You could clone this repo to your computer.

-To download the zip file, click on the button that says Code:
+To download the zip file, click on the green button that says Code: